tytydraco/yessleep/out/Im_experiencing_daymares.md

 I was washing my hair and closed my eyes, and maybe kept them closed a little too long or I would have potentially noticed it.

-When suddenly I heard what I can only loosely describe as a voice, it was more of just like am instant understanding as if I'd always known this or knew exactly what was being said in my mind
+When suddenly I heard what I can only loosely describe as a voice, it was more of just like an instant understanding as if I'd always known this or knew exactly what was being said in my mind

 "Voyager, drifter 'brother' why do you ignore us?
 Why do you pretend like we do not exist, why will you not help us come to 'you' " I opened my eyes a sunk in horror as directly above me as a void of light type of skin had replaced the ceiling above me, and thousands of eyes ranging from small to big looked down upon me in utter disgust.